fenio/pv-mounter/README.md

 ```

-In the meantime you can simply grab binaries from [releases](https://github.com/fenio/pv-mounter/releases).
+Or you can simply grab binaries from [releases](https://github.com/fenio/pv-mounter/releases).

 ## Demo